I am sure you have heard the saying “an hour before

 Meditation, yoga, Tai chi, Journaling, exercise, regular therapies, (such as Reflexology and Reiki) all of promoting relaxation and rest where healing can begin.
 Remember any period of activity should be followed by inactivity.
 It’s the natural rule of the universe.

-Also, switch off mainstream news, don’t read newspapers, limit, or switch of social media, listen to music, dance, detox your friends, create boundaries, make time to spend with real friends, drink plenty of water and stay true to yourself. - all very important because our physical and emotional health are intrinsically linked.
+Also, switch off mainstream news, don’t read newspapers, limit, or switch of social media, listen to music, dance, detox your friends, create boundaries, learn to say "NO" without having to explain yourself, make time to spend with good friends, drink plenty of water and stay true to yourself. - all very important because our physical and emotional health are intrinsically linked.